title image for how to mak gnome shoes and boots

 Pattern pieces to cut for gnome shoes and boots

-For each pair of Gnome shoes or boots, you will need to cut the following pieces.
+For each pair of Gnome shoes or boots, you need the following pieces.

 • 2 soles from cardstock (inner sole)